 Junior year is a great time to start the college search process.
-With this is mind, your student should plan to visit colleges and take advantage of college fairs for opportunities to speak with many different schools.
+With this in mind, your student should plan to visit colleges and take advantage of college fairs for opportunities to speak with many different schools.
 When visiting colleges or speaking with college representatives, your student should think about the questions to ask that will help him or her make future decisions.

-Schedule a campus visit with CSU Stanislaus!
+Schedule a campus visit with Stanislaus State!